 2.4 Climatic reports from the Meteorological Office (Met.
 Office, 1971) suggest this area to be rather exposed.
 However, at the time of survey exposure was not felt to have significant impact on the site.
 No other local climatic factors, such as frost risk, are believed to affect the site.

 3. Relief

-3.1 The site occupies flat land at approximately 15 m AOD.
+3.1 The site is essentially level and lies at approximately 6 m AOD.

 4. Geology and Soil